alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 ##Precursor chemicals

-You may need a licence or follow special rules to export ‘precursor chemicals’ or move them within the EU.
+You may need a licence or to follow special rules to export ‘precursor chemicals’ or move them within the EU.

 Precursors are  chemicals that can be used to manufacture controlled drugs.
 The table shows precursors and their category - this affects what you need to do to move or export them.